ibm-cloud-docs/powervs-migration/white-paper.md

  **Flexibility and Scalability:** Offers tailored backups for specific system components and scalable resources to meet changing workload demands, optimizing the migration process.
  **Enhanced Data Integrity and Security:** Maintains data integrity with accurate replication of the entire system and secure data transfer using cloud storage.

-**Limitations**

-Need to fill in

- Add mksysb backup and restore diagram here
-Figure 1 -AIX  mksysb

 **AIX Case Study**

 **Case Study: Migrating AIX Workloads to IBM {{site.data.keyword.powerSys_notm}} Using mksysb and savevg**